Mary Ann Tighe: Personal life

 Tighe married at age 20, but divorced soon after the birth of her son in 1971.
-She met David Hidalgo, who later became a plastic surgeon, when he was 19 and she was his art history professor at Georgetown University.
+She met David Hidalgo, when he was 19 and she was his art history professor at Georgetown University.
 They were married in 1979.
 He was chairman of Memorial Sloan Kettering Cancer Center's Department of Plastic and Reconstructive Surgery from 1992 to 2000.
+He is currently a plastic surgeon in private practice in Manhattan.

 Other work

 Affiliations and mentoring

 Listed as number 163 (and one of only 25 women) on Crain’s list of Most Connected New Yorkers in 2014, Tighe was described as a "seasoned professional who works in a business with tentacles in many other industries, and who actively participates in numerous civic and charitable causes."

-She is Chairman Emeritus of REBNY; Director Emeritus, The New 42nd Street; a board member of The Howard Hughes Holdings, an Advisory Board member of National Grid; a trustee of St. Patrick's Cathedral; a trustee of the Archdiocese of New York; Co-Chair of The Metropolitan Museum of Art’s Business Committee and Real Estate Council; Chair of Columbia University RED (Real Estate Development) Advisory Board; board member of the Lincoln Center for the Performing Arts; board member of The Ronald O. Perelman Performing Arts Center (PAC); and chair for the New York City Economic Development Corporation’s Real Estate Life Sciences Board.
+Tighe is chairman emeritus of REBNY; director emeritus of The New 42nd Street; a board member of The Howard Hughes Holdings; an advisory board member of National Grid; and chair for the New York City Economic Development Corporation’s Real Estate Life Sciences Board.

 Having credited Carol Nelson for mentoring her as a young broker, Tighe stated that mentorship is key to business growth.
 Tighe, in turn, mentors young women in the industry, stating in 2009 that she is mentoring "a group of young women in their mid-20s to mid-30s whom I call hardcore real estate women.
 I’m very engaged with this group because they’re the generation that’s going to make it commonplace for women to be at the negotiating tables and for women to be at the top tier of the industry."